metio/terraform-provider-k8s/docs/data-sources/slo_koordinator_sh_node_slo_v1alpha1_manifest.md

 Optional:

-- `egress_limit` (String) EgressLimit describes the maximum network bandwidth can be used in the egress direction,unit: bps(bytes per second), two expressions are supported，int and string,int: percentage based on total bandwidth，valid in 0-100string: a specific network bandwidth value, eg: 50M.
+- `egress_limit` (String) EgressLimit describes the maximum network bandwidth can be used in the egress direction, unit: bps(bytes per second), two expressions are supported，int and string, int: percentage based on total bandwidth，valid in 0-100 string: a specific network bandwidth value, eg: 50M.
-- `egress_request` (String) EgressRequest describes the minimum network bandwidth guaranteed in the egress direction.unit: bps(bytes per second), two expressions are supported，int and string,int: percentage based on total bandwidth，valid in 0-100string: a specific network bandwidth value, eg: 50M.
+- `egress_request` (String) EgressRequest describes the minimum network bandwidth guaranteed in the egress direction. unit: bps(bytes per second), two expressions are supported，int and string, int: percentage based on total bandwidth，valid in 0-100 string: a specific network bandwidth value, eg: 50M.
 - `enable` (Boolean)
-- `ingress_limit` (String) IngressLimit describes the maximum network bandwidth can be used in the ingress direction,unit: bps(bytes per second), two expressions are supported，int and string,int: percentage based on total bandwidth，valid in 0-100string: a specific network bandwidth value, eg: 50M.
+- `ingress_limit` (String) IngressLimit describes the maximum network bandwidth can be used in the ingress direction, unit: bps(bytes per second), two expressions are supported，int and string, int: percentage based on total bandwidth，valid in 0-100 string: a specific network bandwidth value, eg: 50M.
-- `ingress_request` (String) IngressRequest describes the minimum network bandwidth guaranteed in the ingress direction.unit: bps(bytes per second), two expressions are supported，int and string,int: percentage based on total bandwidth，valid in 0-100string: a specific network bandwidth value, eg: 50M.
+- `ingress_request` (String) IngressRequest describes the minimum network bandwidth guaranteed in the ingress direction. unit: bps(bytes per second), two expressions are supported，int and string, int: percentage based on total bandwidth，valid in 0-100 string: a specific network bandwidth value, eg: 50M.

 <a id="nestedatt--spec--resource_qos_strategy--be_class--resctrl_qos"></a>